15 SMART Goals Examples for Your Nursing Career

 S: This goal mentions what you’ll do to ensure thoroughness, such as conducting full assessments.

 M: The goal is measurable.
-In a month, you should re-assess areas for improvement and make sure you’ve covered each body system in the report.
+In a month, you should re-assess areas for and make sure you’ve covered each body system in the report.

 A: Doing a full assessment is likely a part of your workflow.
 Coming in a little before your shift gives you time to review their chart details.